 - Communicate: Once we have scheduled something to be fixed, we update those who let us know about the problem.
 If the original communication came to us in the form of a support request, we respond directly to this request via email.
 Alternatively, if we learn about the problem via the ORCID iDeas Forum, we update the status and include comments directly to the idea page.
 Anyone who has voted for the idea or left a comment (and has included their email) will receive an update via email.
 We also send an update when the fix is available for your use.

 From idea to new feature

 - Prioritize: Each month we review the new features that we planned for the month along with any newly suggested ideas.
 We consider the ideas and features to incorporate and prioritize them for inclusion in future releases.
-Occasionally we will receive a suggestion that we feel is a low enough priority compared to others that we have a very low level of confidence that we will have the resources to include it within the next 6-9 months.
+Occasionally we receive a suggestion that we feel is a low enough priority compared to others that we have a very low level of confidence that we will have the resources to include it within the next 6-9 months.
 In these situations we will postpone the idea for now and put it on our list of ideas for longer-term consideration.
 Ideas and features are prioritized based on the following factors: